Diet Bites Home

 Square dancing, ballet, ice skating - all of these activities are a lot of fun and work excellently in burning calories.

-The key to a stronger heart and lungs is to get the heart rate up.
 Although a leisurely walk from the car to the store is good, a brisk fifteen minute walk is great.

 For those that are employed in labor intensive professions that find their belt fits on a higher notch than they'd prefer, try examining the current daily diet.